-♦ To preview your document before printing: <File><Page Preview>.
+To preview your document before printing: <File><Page Preview>.
 You can see how the printed page will look like after printing.
-You can see multiple pages, full pages (use magnifying glass to zoom in and out).
-Click <Close Preview> to go back to the document.
+You can see multiple pages, full

-- ♦ To Make Printer Setting: <File Printer Setting>.
-Make settings for the printer. - ◆ To Print:<File><Print>: Print the document to the connected printer.
+- To Make Printer Setting: <File Printer Setting>.
+Make settings for the printer. - To Print:<File><Print>: Print the document to the connected printer.
 You can select the size of the paper, print multiple pages on a single sheet etc.